 Replace right and left engine mounts

-Re-install the engine mounts fiber washers (red arrow).
+Do not forget to re-install the engine mounts fiber washers (red arrow photograph below).

 Install new suspension cradle rear mounts to frame.

 Offer front eye bushings to car frame and install bolts.
 Do not tighten.

 Using a floor jack, move the suspension cradle up to the frame by rotating against the front eye bushing assemblies, and secure the two rear mount screws.

 Tighten all suspension cradle nuts and bolts.
 Release engine from engine support.
 Attach and tighten engine mounts.